We Protect Wildlife

-While Montana may have some of the most abundant wildlife populations in the world, our wildlife is not without threat.
-Many species are now under threat from development, unsustainable resource extraction, and a changing climate.
-MWF fights to ensure these species have the adequate protection needed in terms of habitat quality and connectivity to maintain strong population levels and avoid becoming endangered.
+While Montana may have some of the most abundant wildlife populations in the world, many species are now under threat from development, unsustainable resource extraction, and a changing climate.
+MWF fights to ensure these species have adequate protection in terms of habitat quality and connectivity to maintain strong population levels and avoid becoming endangered.
 MWF also works with state officials to assist in developing statewide recovery plans for currently listed endangered and threatened species.

 Contain the Spread of Chronic Wasting Disease (CWD) Pledge

 Chronic Wasting Disease (CWD) is an always fatal, easily transmissible disease affecting ungulate species throughout North America.
 CWD is currently spreading throughout Montana’s elk, deer, and moose populations and is of top concern for wildlife officials.
 Currently, scientists and wildlife managers are searching for ways to both halt the spread of the disease and lower disease prevalence in wildlife populations.
 As the voice of hunters in Montana, MWF has been actively involved in CWD management at the legislative level and through outreach to hunters.

 We need to keep our wildlife species from becoming endangered.